andressade/ha-tallinnavesi-water/README.md

 1. Go to *Settings → Dashboards → Energy*.
 2. Under **Water consumption**, pick the cumulative `Water consumption` sensor (state class `total_increasing`).
-3. If you want a cost track, enable **Use a static price** and enter the current Tallinna Vesi tariff for private customers in Tallinn/Saue (as of 1 May 2025 the combined water + wastewater fee is €2.10/m³ before VAT; with the 24 % VAT rate effective 1 July 2025 this totals ≈ €2.60/m³—always confirm against your latest invoice and address-specific tariff).
+3. If you want a cost track, enable **Use a static price** and look up the latest Tallinna Vesi tariff (water + wastewater, incl.
+VAT) from their official pricing page before entering it—check your invoice to confirm the value for your address.
 4. Optionally surface the `Daily water usage` sensor in regular statistics cards or charts for short-term insights.

 ## Troubleshooting